GovCompass

 Step 5, Document for your compliance file.
 The supervisory authority may request evidenceevidenceThe concrete proof that a control is designed, implemented, and working: a test report, an audit trail, an impact assessment, a monitoring log.
 Each link in the governance chain produces an artifact, and together they are what an organization hands to its own board, a regulator, a customer, or an affected person to show, not say, that a system is governed.
 Its absence is itself the failure: a risk register without test results, or a mitigation claimed without validation, is a governance gap, not a paperwork one.
 The closing link of the governance chain.
 See control, governance.Open full entry → of compliance.
 Keep screenshots, process descriptions and vendor confirmations.
 A compliance file with timestamps is your strongest defense.

 Art.
-50 is not a heavy technical implementation, but it does require action.
-Most organizations need to review and adjust their chatbots, customer service systems and content pipelines.
-Two months is tight if vendors must act as well.
+50 is not a heavy technical implementation, but it does require action before 2 August 2026.
+Most organizations need to review and adjust their chatbots, customer service systems and content pipelines, and providers of generative systems need their marking solution in place.
+If vendors must act as well, the remaining weeks are tight.
 Start now.